Neb-RS/mhbasics/novice-to-grandmaster/recruit.md

 Note that you can sell excess cheese purchased/looted to the Cheese Shoppe without losing gold.
 Claim the adventure Secure the Town of Gnawnia once you have claimed all bounties.
-Continue hunting in Town of Gnawnia with Swiss Cheese.
-Travel to Windmill once you rank up to [Apprentice](/novice-to-grandmaster/apprentice)
+When you have done so, you'll be ranked up to [Apprentice](/novice-to-grandmaster/apprentice), congratulations!
+You can now travel to the Windmill.